CyberHandLLC/cyber-hand-11/docs/architecture/data-flow.md

 }
 ```

-For data fetching functions, we use React's `cache()` function to deduplicate requests and implement parallel data fetching when appropriate:
+For data fetching functions, we use React's `cache()` function to deduplicate requests and implement parallel data fetching when appropriate.
+Note that Next.js 15.2.4 introduced an opt-in caching model for `fetch()` calls that requires explicit configuration:

 ```tsx
 // lib/products.ts